tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 drive.
 SSDs were **expensive** at those times, I wanted to make the most out of my PC.
 It was overkill, but pretty fair.

-A 2.5" SSD renews those old computers, the change was extraordinary.
-If you move from a HHD to an SSD, the computer will feel like a new one, and the CPU can be used more often by avoiding slack time.
+A 2.5" SSD renews those old computers; the change was extraordinary.
+If you move from an HHD to an SSD, the computer will feel like a new one, and the CPU can be used more often by avoiding slack time.

+I was also able to get my first voltage regulator to try to protect the devices.
+I also got my first headphones and mouse pad (I used a notebook cover pasted on the table before since I couldn't afford any further 🥺).

 I was also able to buy my first monitor, the **HP 22cwa (22" FHD)**.